“The difference between successful people and very successful people is that very successful people say NO to almost

 Now it’s good to be a giving hand and be helpful to people, but it’s also important to realize that we have limited time, capacity, and mental/physical energy.
 If we keep on saying Yes and agreeing to everything, we’ll disrupt the harmony of our lives.

 NO is a tiny little word but why is it so hard to say no sometimes?
 How can we make it natural and effortless to turn things down?

 1. Realize That You Don’t Have To Please Everyone

-Often it’s so hard to say no is because we are trying to please other people and trying to avoid any conflict, disagreement or making them angry.
+Often it’s so hard to say no because we are trying to please other people and trying to avoid any conflict, disagreement, or making them angry.

 On a subconscious level, we are trying to avoid the pain and discomfort that might occur if the other person doesn’t take our refusal positively.